quangkieu/starterupper/README.md

 # Starter Upper

-Undergratudate computer science students typically use systems such as Blackboard, Moodle, or even email to submit work.
-While these systems are easy for faculty to deploy, they are irrelevant in the "real world" of software development, and thus students miss a teachable moment.
-Git is the version control system of choice for software development, but faculty are reluctant to adopt it in the classroom for work submission because getting started can be tedious and error-prone when students misinterpret written instructions.
-I wrote Starter Upper to help students set up accounts and repositories flawlessly on Git project hosting services with minimal time and overhead.
+Undergraduate computer science students and faculty typically use Blackboard, Moodle, or email for work submission.
+Although software developers typically submit work using git, few faculty adopt git in the classroom, depriving students of practical experience.
+Getting started can be tedious and error-prone when students misinterpret written instructions, which is why I wrote Starter Upper.
+Starter Upper helps students set up accounts and repositories flawlessly on Git project hosting services with minimal time and overhead.
 With any luck, faculty who use this program will move to using [Git on the cloud in the classroom](http://db.grinnell.edu/sigcse/sigcse2013/Program/viewAcceptedProposal.pdf?sessionType=paper&sessionNumber=257).

 # What Starter Upper does